ivymayhem/aero-zeppelin/README.md

 php please starter-kit:install ivymayhem/aero-zeppelin
 ```

-### Create a super user
+### 2. Create a super user

-Just follow the instructions or run `php please make:user` and make yourself a `super` user.
+Just follow the instructions shown in your terminal or run `php please make:user` and make yourself a `super` user.

-### Recompile the CSS
+### 3. Recompile the CSS

-To make sure there are no issues with Laravel Mix (e.g. "Unable to locate Mix file"), you should run `npx mix` after the Starter Kit was successfully installed.
+In case you have issues with Laravel Mix (e.g. "Unable to locate Mix file"), you can run `npx mix` after the Starter Kit was successfully installed.

-## Upcoming

-This Starter Kit is actively maintained.
-Some of the upcoming features include ...

-- Custom Fieldset "Video" to add YouTube and Vimeo media (with GDPR required consent)
-- Light Mode / Dark Mode switch
-- Custom SEO fields
-- Twitter Card and OG Image support

-If you have a feature wish, or other questions regarding the Starter Kit, feel free to get in touch at andreas@ivymayhem.io or on [Twitter](https://twitter.com/MrMooky).